clMathLibraries/clFFT/README.md

 ## Build dependencies

 ### Library for Windows
+To develop the clFFT library code on a Windows operating system, ensure to install the following packages on your system:

--   Windows® 7/8
+-   Windows® 7/8.1

--   Visual Studio 2010 SP1, 2012
+-   Visual Studio 2012 or later

 -   Latest CMake

--   An OpenCL SDK, such as APP SDK 2.9
+-   An OpenCL SDK, such as APP SDK 3.0

 ### Library for Linux
+To develop the clFFT library code on a Linux operating system, ensure to install the following packages on your system:
 -   GCC 4.6 and onwards

 -   Latest CMake

--   An OpenCL SDK, such as APP SDK 2.9
+-   An OpenCL SDK, such as APP SDK 3.0

 ### Library for Mac OSX

--   Recommended to generate Unix makefiles with cmake
+To develop the clFFT library code on a Mac OS X, it is recommended to generate Unix makefiles with cmake.

 ### Test infrastructure
+To test the developed clFFT library code, ensure to install the following packages on your system:

 -   Googletest v1.6